Peter McCabe: Career

 Bītoruzu no fushigina tabi, and into Dutch as "Apple" tot op het klokhuis; Wat er met de Beatles gebeurde.

 In 1984, he and Schonfeld co-authored a work containing interviews with John Lennon, titled John Lennon: For the Record.
 McCabe also wrote the 1975 book Honkytonk Heroes: A photo album of country music.
 His most widely known work, with 600 copies in US libraries, is Bad News at Black Rock: The Sell-out of CBS News (1987).
 He has also written several novels, including Cities of Lies (1993) and Wasteland (1994).

+McCabe also wrote episodes for television shows such as Miami Vice and Silk Stalkings.